BettercareHealth/bettercare/facilitators-guide/0-7-checklist.md

 * Identify a need/s for training at your institution.
 * Decide which need is the most urgent (you can get input from other staff members here).
 * Choose an appropriate Bettercare course.
+* Draw up a training budget.
 * Get stakeholder buy-in.
 * Advertise the course.
 * Hold a preliminary, information session about the Bettercare course you will run.
-* Sign up group members and get contact details for them (about 5-10).
+* Sign up group members (about 5-10) and get their contact details.
 * Organise how you will read the books (online for free or order print versions).
 * Contact everyone to say when and where the first official meeting will be held.
 * Start a ‘Bettercare Group Facilitator’s File’ (a flip-file is an easy and neat option) where you keep copies of templates, notes and important documents.